 At ICL we use Industry 4.0 Innovative Advanced Technologies which include drones as an effective tool for inspection routines, emergency, and control assignments allowing for improved performance while saving time and money.

 ICL’s new elite unit isn’t human — new drones used at company sites carry sensitive equipment, monitor all activities from above, and save human employees from the need to work in dangerous environments.

-In the two ICL sites mentioned, drones are expected to serve in diverse ways, starting with the inspection of high-voltage networks and batteries, through the monitoring of equipment and security patrols and ending with the delivery of spare parts (up to 10kgs).
+ICL’s Innovation and Operational Excellence unit, in one of ICL’s sites, conducted a successful pilot using drones.
+After this initial success, the pilot was expanded and was fully implemented in two of ICL’s sites in Israel – Dead Sea Works and Rotem.
+Drones are expected to serve ICL in diverse ways, starting with the inspection of high-voltage networks and batteries, through the monitoring of equipment and security patrols, and ending with the delivery of spare parts (up to 10kgs).